dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-model.rst

 .. code-block:: console

-  dotnet ef --no-build migrations add Initial dotnet ef --no-build  database update
+  dotnet ef migrations add Initial dotnet ef database update

-.. note:: If you don't use the "--no-build" option and IIS-Express is running, you'll get the error *CS2012: Cannot open 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' for writing -- 'The process cannot access the file 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' because it is being used by another process.'* - You can stop IIS-Express to avoid this error or use the "--no-build" option.
+.. note:: If IIS-Express is running, you'll get the error *CS2012: Cannot open 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' for writing -- 'The process cannot access the file 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' because it is being used by another process.'*

 dotnet ef commands
 ^^^^^^^^^^^^^^^^^^^

 - ``dotnet`` (.NET Core) is a cross-platform implementation of .NET.
 You can read about it `here <http://go.microsoft.com/fwlink/?LinkId=798644>`__
-- ``dotnet ef --no-build <command>`` Tells EF not to build the project before running the command
 - ``dotnet ef migrations add Initial`` Runs the Entity Framework .NET Core CLI migrations command and creates the initial migration.
 The parameter "Initial" is arbitrary, but customary for the first (*initial*) database migration.
-This operation creates the *Data/Migrations/2016<date-time>_Initial.cs* file containing the migration commands to add (or drop) the `Movie` table to the database
+This operation creates the *Data/Migrations/<date-time>_Initial.cs* file containing the migration commands to add (or drop) the `Movie` table to the database
 - ``dotnet ef database update``  Updates the database with the migration we just created